AI Integration with Legacy Systems: Integration Approaches, Challenges, and Benefits

 Why Do Companies Integrate AI With Legacy Systems?

 The main driver is the cost of standing still.
-Organizations spend 70–80% of their IT budgets maintaining critical systems, according to McKinsey, which limits investment in innovation and growth, as well as in AI integration into legacy systems support.
+Organizations spend 70–80% of their IT budgets maintaining critical systems, according to McKinsey's analysis on AI for IT modernization, which limits investment in innovation and growth.

-AI-driven legacy system integration reduces this burden by extending the value of existing systems instead of replacing them.
-It allows companies to extract insights from accumulated data and close the capability gap with AI-native competitors without large-scale system overhauls.
+AI-driven integration reduces this burden by extending the value of existing systems instead of replacing them.
+You can extract insights from accumulated data, automate operations, and close the capability gap with AI-native competitors without a large-scale overhaul.

 Reduced maintenance costs and extended system value

-AI can help reduce this burden by automating manual data handling, routine support tasks, and system monitoring processes.
-As a result, companies adopting AI-integrated systems report productivity gains of up to 18%, according to Accenture.
+AI cuts these maintenance costs by automating manual data handling, routine support tasks, and system monitoring.
+Teams adopting AI-integrated systems report productivity gains of up to 18%, according to Accenture's Productivity Next report.

 Automation of high-volume manual processes